R-Albuquerque/CRUD_sample/README.md

 # CRUD_sample
-This is a basic example of a CRUD(Create, Read, Update, Delete) system using NodeJS and SQLITE, including JWT authentication.
+This is a simple example of a CRUD(Create, Read, Update, Delete) system using NodeJS and SQLITE, including JWT authentication.
-It is still incomplete.
+Currently, it performs authentication and allows for inserting and reading from a client database.
+It is still incomplete, as it still doesn't have the option to delete clients from the database, but I will be including that soon.

 ## Installation
 Having Node and NPM installed, all you gotta do after cloning the repository is navigate to it's directory and run